Online Safety at Ruskin Junior School

 Our pupils are growing up in a world of ever-changing technology.
 Learning how to use and engage with this technology is essential to our children and underpins much of their education and the way in which they learn.
 However, there are risks when using the Internet and teaching our children about them and how to stay safe online is extremely important.

 The school is a certified member of National Online Safety and is able to access its resources in full.
 We use this resource to keep parents fully up-to-date and provide staff with finger-on-the-pulse CPD.
 All parents at Ruskin Junior School are provided with usernames and passwords to access the plethora of resources National Online Safety offers.
+The link to enrol yourself is:

 Useful resources and links